Login

 • Low-maintenance Gates belt drive

-The 16in Vee mountain bike tyres look the part at 2in wide and are perfect for carving on those thrilling muddy slopes, rolling over roots or zooming across gravel.
-There are also powerful Tektro v-brakes front and rear, with special short-reach levers for small hands.
+The eye-catching aluminum frame is lightweight and has been built with meticulous attention to detail.
+The 16in Vee mountain bike tires are 2in wide, perfect for traversing muddy slopes, rolling over roots, or zooming across gravel.
+Tektro v-brakes provide powerful stopping capabilities with short-reach levers designed for small hands.

 Orange Pop 16